 Also, for a lot of our relationship, deciding to break up would have been much more straightforward than continuing to be together.
 We always said that if the other wanted out at any point, it would be understood.
 But we still chose each other.
 Regardless of any other circumstances, it has always been the two of us choosing each other over and over.
 I see her choose me every day, and there is never a doubt in my mind that I’ll always choose her back.

 Can you talk a little bit about one of the poems you two read together during the engagement session?

 E & W: The poem is “Touched by an Angel” by Maya Angelou.
 The last stanza says, “In the flush of love’s light, we dare be brave.
 And suddenly, we see that love costs all we are and will ever be.
 Yet it is only love which sets us free.”

 Erin’s original plan was to read the poem to Wendy when she proposed.

 The poem is originally written in English, but Erin had planned to propose entirely in Spanish [Wendy’s first language], so she worked for days trying to translate it correctly.
 Unfortunately, every single piece of it went out of her head during the proposal, and she ended up saying none of it!

 What are you looking most forward to on your wedding day?

 I think what we are most looking forward to is having a day devoted to the uninhibited declaration of our love for one another.
-At the beginning, our relationship had to be largely a secret.
-Even though we’ve never apologized for being together, with unaccepting family members it can feel like you’re constantly having to censor yourself.
-We want this to be a day where all of the outside factors don’t matter and where we can stand, surrounded by the people who have loved and supported us most, and share our love.
+In the beginning, our relationship had to be mostly a secret.
+Even though we’ve never apologized for being together, it can feel like you always have to censor yourself with unaccepting family members.
+We want this to be a day where all outside factors don’t matter and where we can stand Surrounded by the people who have loved and supported us most, and share our love.